 I believe that for every artist, that journey is quite different.
 For me, the journey has been one of complete and total self-discovery.
-There are some fundamentals all artists must adhere to, mastery of technique and a desire to apply said technique as a vehicle of expression, and a constant craving to learn and be a consummate observer of life and the beauty that surrounds us.
-My life and art are parallel and by harmonizing the two I have been able, thus far, to find a unique voice and communicate my truths not only as a person but as an artist as well.
+There are some fundamentals all artists must adhere to, mastery of technique and a desire to apply their technique as a vehicle of expression.
+We must have a constant craving to learn and be a consummate observer of life and the beauty that surrounds us.
+My life and art run parallel and, by harmonizing the two, I have been able to find a unique voice to communicate my truths not only artistically but personally as well.

 What are the ideas and feelings behind your work?

-My work touches on many themes, primarily those of humanity as a whole - social indignation, understanding ones self and how that self relates to the world at large.
-My work is, for the most part, autobiographical and deals with being able to make sense of the times in which I live as well as my reactionary response to deeper issues, such as love, race, religion and the total effect those issues have on me.
+My work touches on many themes, primarily those of humanity, social indignation, understanding ones self and how that self relates to the world at large.
+My work is, for the most part, autobiographical and helps me to make sense of the times in which I live as well as my reactionary response to deeper issues, such as love, race, religion and the total effect those issues have on me.

 What is creation for you?